1643342/OpenMutt/README.md

 This repository contains all of the necessary commands and information to configure and operate the OpenMutt system.

 The system is build within Ubuntu 22.04 Linux utilizing ROS2 running on a Raspberry Pi 4.
 Motor communication is run through the RS485 CAN HAT module.
 There are 12 motors, those being the MAD M6C10 200KV motors.
-The system was trained on IsaacLabEureka program with a custom developed [URDF].
+The system was trained on IsaacLabEureka program with a custom developed [URDF][4].

 # Hardware Setup
 - 3D printed parts
 - Different 3D print materials
-- MAD M6C10 motors [3]
+- [MAD M6C10 motors][3]
-- RS485 CAN HAT module
+- [RS485 CAN HAT module][5]
-- Rasp Pi 4
+- [Rasp Pi 4][6]

 # First-time system development overview